mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 configured, your documentation will update each time you push commits to your public repository.

-!!! note
+NOTE:
 To benefit from all of the [features] offered by Read the Docs, you will need to use the [Read the Docs theme][theme] which ships with MkDocs.
 The various themes which may be referenced in Read the Docs' documentation are Sphinx specific themes and will not work with MkDocs.

 [rtd]: https://readthedocs.org/
 [instructions]: https://docs.readthedocs.io/en/stable/intro/getting-started-with-mkdocs.html